 The Blue Carbon Ecosystem Conservation, Restoration and Accounting Program

 The 4th Global Dialogue on Ocean Accounting brought together 230 delegates from 73 countries spanning governments, international organisations, research institutions, and other stakeholders to explore national and regional ocean accounting projects, discuss how ocean accounting can be used to meet international and regional climate and biodiversity commitments, as well as address cutting-edge challenges facing the sustainable development of our marine environments.
-Read the dialogue report andwatch the highlight reel.
+Read the dialogue report and watch the highlight reel.
 The highlight reel is new and experimental and we welcome feedback.

-11-15 September | 1st Pacific Islands Conference on Ocean Science and Ocean Management | Nadi, Fiji The 1st Pacific Islands Conference on Ocean Science and Ocean Management will bring together relevant country stakeholders and partners to discuss ocean science and management priorities in the Pacific.
+The 1st Pacific Islands Conference on Ocean Science and Ocean Management will bring together relevant country stakeholders and partners to discuss ocean science and management priorities in the Pacific.
 It will be a key platform to identify national and regional needs, highlight key scientific questions and attract funds to bridge key gaps between ocean science and ocean policy implementation.
 The GOAP Secretariat will be presenting 'Ocean accounts can leverage ecological ocean data for pragmatic and resilient sustainable ocean development'.
 Learn more.

 "This is why these dialogues on ocean accounts are so important – our oceans need rescue, and policies and plans for sustainable development of our oceans need better data to be appropriately designed, monitored and implemented."